selesse/steam-crossplatform-sync/README.md

 For now, the sync strategy is intentionally dumb.
 It looks across both folders to find the oldest file.
 Whichever is oldest gets all its files copied into the younger.
-Name collisions are overwritten.
+Name collisions are resolved by overwriting the older file.

 Eventually I can do something smarter like only write when the md5sums don't match, but this works out pretty well for the games I've tested it on.